Are you thinking of buying a composting toilet for your RV?

 The top half has a capacity of 4 gallons and holds clean flushing water, while the waste-holding bottom half comes with a capacity of 5.5 gallons.

-This portable toilet is specially crafted for camping and RVs and features a sleek design with a comfortable seat height.
+This portable toilet is well-suited to a small space like a camper van or micro camper and features a small size, sleek design, and a comfortable seat height.

 The leak-proof and odorless toilet comes with a battery-powered flushing mechanism, an integrated toilet paper holder, a carrying handle, and a tank level indicator.